This webpage is a new format for mobile/small screens. Please send your feedback if it fails to operate well. Thanks.

 a reliable process for improving company performance

-Albert Humphrey was a leading expert in the field of corporate strategic planning and strategy realisation (he died on 31 October 2005).
+Albert Humphrey (1926-2005) was a leading expert in the field of corporate strategic planning and strategy realization.
 He said: "Most executives realize that the best way to build a 'pre-action plan' is to use the people who will do the work to plan the work.
 But they commonly find that such an approach is hampered by poor group human behaviour.
 Poor group behaviour has been the subject of research since 1940 (notably and for example starting at Bethel Main USA ultimately called 'group dynamics').
 Because of this tendency for groups to be poor at organising themselves and their activities, the executive then has to work with woolly, fuzzy, often inaccurate and indecisive pre-action plans, which inevitably exceed budget and timescales, or worse till fail altogether.
 Here is a method which can be given to and used by the pre-action planning team which makes the ideal approach practical and achievable, and also actually produces results and almost guarantees success in both achieving the benefit as well as in the time/cost budget."

 Albert Humphrey was a remarkable business guru.
 One of his incidental achievements is to have been is one of the founding fathers of the famous SWOT analysis model.
 Albert Humphrey more recently developed the TAM® (Team, Action, Management) business performance model, which is summarised in this article, by kind permission of Albert Humphrey, which is gratefully acknowledged.
 Humphrey's work at the Stanford Research Institute in the 1960's arguably provided seeds of the UK 'Investors In People' model, and his pioneering work involving all employees in business planning was perhaps the first example of what has now become known as the 'Stakeholders Concept', which is now used and promoted by leaders of business and nations all around the world.